The compensation platform for VHA's 380,000-person workforce.

 Engineered for the 18→5 VISN reorganization

 The largest VHA restructuring since 1995 is underway.
-Our job-architecture catalog is effective-dated so geographic differentials and crosswalks survive the consolidation intact.
+Our job-architecture catalog is effective-dated so differentials and crosswalks survive the consolidation intact.

-The Solicitation at a Glance
+The solicitation at a glance

 Market research / Sources Sought — responses due June 12, 2026 · 2:00 PM ET.